fingoldin/mandelbrot-gl/README.md

 ## Usage

 run `make` in this directory.
 Then, run `mandelbrot-gl`.
 Navigate using the following keys:
-`WASD`: Move the center of the viewport around
+- `WASD`: Move the center of the viewport around
-Up arrow key: Zoom in (multiply zoom factor by 0.9) Donw arrow key: Zoom out (divide zoom factor by 0.9) `z`: Decrease max iterations (multiply by a factor of 0.9) `x`: Increase max iterations (divide by a factor of 0.9)
+- Up arrow key: Zoom in (multiply zoom factor by 0.9)
+- Down arrow key: Zoom out (divide zoom factor by 0.9)
+- `z`: Decrease max iterations (multiply by a factor of 0.9)
+- `x`: Increase max iterations (divide by a factor of 0.9)

 ## Screenshots